raspberrypilearning/flatgame/en/step_9.md

 </html>

-In this step you can get creative adding textures, drawings, text, or any other artwork that you want to complete your flatgame.
+In this step, you can get creative adding textures, drawings, text, or any other artwork that you want to complete your flatgame.

 --- task ---
-1. Upload a new sprite and name it "artwork 1"
+1. Upload a new sprite and name it "artwork 1".

-Use one of your drawings or a photo you have taken
+Use one of your drawings or a photo you have taken.
 --- /task ---

 --- task ---
-2. Remove any background you don't want - this has a collage effect so don't be too neat!
+2. Remove any background you don't want — this has a collage effect so don't be too neat!

 ![Screenshot of erease tool in Scratch editor](images/erase.png)
 --- /task ---